Voice of The Customer Tools To Boost Conversions

 - Missing information – Are visitors finding everything they need on a particular webpage?
 For example, audit your homepage to compare the content with what customers say they are looking for on your website.
 Segment the data by new and returning visitors as they may have different requirements.
 This can help identify unnecessary content on your homepage and highlight other information that you should consider replacing it with.

 - Value proposition – What attracted new visitors to your website?
-Identify what aspects of your value proposition are most appealing to new customers as this may not be the same as what you have on your website.
-Use this feedback to develop and test different proportion messages to see if this resonates better
+Online survey tools can be used to identify what aspects of your value proposition are most appealing to new customers as this may not be the same as what you have on your website.
+Use this feedback to develop and test different proportion messages to see if this resonates better with customers.

-- Exit surveys – For those visitors who have decided to leave your site you have nothing to lose by asking them to provide feedback on what they thought of your site.
+- Exit surveys – Online survey tools are ideal for finding out why visitors leave your site.
+When users have decided to leave your site you have nothing to lose by asking them to provide feedback on what they thought of your site.
 Ask them if they found what they were looking for or what would make them return to your site.

-Ok, so you now want to begin asking your customers and prospects questions to identify insights that can help you improve conversions.
-Below I’ve summarised over twenty VoC tools that can be used to give you new insights into customers’ opinions and behaviour.
+Ok, so you now want to begin asking questions using online survey tools to identify insights that can help you improve conversions.
+Below I’ve summarised over twenty Voice of the Customer tools that can be used to give you new insights into customers’ opinions and behaviour.

 Price: Plans range from $19 a month for a single user (Personal plan) to $99 for the Corporate plan with up to 5 users.
 For most small to medium sized companies the Start Up plan at $49 per month offers good value as it allows up to 3 users and 400 reports per month.